Beasts of Maravilla Island

 Banana Bird Studios, LLC

-Beasts of Maravilla Island is a game where you play as a young explorer named Marina, who must solve puzzles using the world around her to earn the trust of the magical animals on the island of Maravilla and photograph their majesty.
+In Beasts of Maravilla Island, you play as the young explorer Marina, who must solve puzzles using the nature around her to earn the trust of the magical animals on the island of Maravilla, photograph their majesty, and follow in her grandfather's footsteps.

 Beasts of Maravilla Island began in the USC Advanced Games Projects program, and has since been further developed by the team now known as Banana Bird Studios and picked up by the publisher Whitethorn Games.
 It will be released early 2021 for PC, Nintendo Switch, PS4, and Xbox.
 Its core lies in the awe and reverence of wildlife, and our goal as a team is to capture that majesty while allowing players to have meaningful interactions with the creatures in the game.
 Unlike in many other games where you must damage or kill nature to progress, we focus on "shooting" through a camera, emphasizing capturing magical moments and the wonderful behaviors animals exhibit through photography.